Retail investors turn attention to silver as GameStop shares retreat

 HURTING SHORT-SELLERS

-The furore began on Thursday after posts on the r/wallstreetbets Reddit forum urged investors to buy physical silver.
+The silver furore began on Thursday after posts on WallStreetBets urged investors to buy physical silver.

 “Get out there and buy at least 4 ounces of silver as soon as you can,” one forum participant posted.